unrealcv/unrealcv.github.io/_pages/faster_rcnn.md

 When you clicked mouse in the game, a frame will be sent to Faster RCNN for detection.
 Using the same technique shown in this tutorial, algorithms used for depth estimation, object recognition can be also easily integrated.

 Here we show how to do testing in a virtual scene.
 If you are interested in training model with synthetic images.
 Please refer to {% include script.html key='ipynb_generate_images' %}.
 If you want the training procedure can also interact with the scene, such as reinforcement learning. [contact us](/contact.html).

+The quantitative evaluation is not included in this tutorial.